adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 All thermal images were normalized using mean-centering with a value of 0.5 and standard deviation scaling of 0.5.
 This approach was selected over the conventional ImageNet normalization (mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]) as it proved more effective for thermal imagery during our preliminary experiments, likely due to the fundamentally different intensity distribution characteristics of thermal versus visible spectrum images.

 The Charlotte dataset's single-channel thermal images required special handling when used in models designed for multi-channel inputs.
-For our hybrid models specifically designed for thermal data, we maintained the single-channel representation, utilizing the grayscale transformation to preserve thermal intensity information.
+For our TH-SE-ResNet specifically designed for thermal data, we maintained the single-channel representation, utilizing the grayscale transformation to preserve thermal intensity information.
 For standard RGB-designed architectures, we expanded the single channel through replication to maintain compatibility while preserving the original thermal information.

 Images were resized according to model-specific requirements—224×224 pixels for AlexNet, VGG, ResNet, and EfficientNet; 299×299 pixels for Inception.
 This standardization ensured consistent spatial dimensions while preserving the aspect ratio through center cropping, thus maintaining the integrity of facial thermal patterns.